Updated

 Two things happen post-hearing.

-The first is that the driver may:
+The first is that you may:

 - by asking for a departmental review of its decision.10